The Price of Privilege (How Parental Pressure and Material Advantage Are Creating a Generation of Disconnected and Unhappy Kids)

 In this eye-opening, provocative, and essential book, clinical psychologist Madeline Levine explodes one child-rearing myth after another.
 With empathy and candor, she identifies toxic cultural influences and well-intentioned, but misguided, parenting practices that are detrimental to a child's healthy self-development.
 Her thoughtful, practical advice provides solutions that will enable parents to help their emotionally troubled "star" child cultivate an authentic sense of self.

-Unlike Amazon and other retailers who may also offer The Price of Privilege (How Parental Pressure and Material Advantage Are Creating a Generation of Disconnected and Unhappy Kids) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Price of Privilege (How Parental Pressure and Material Advantage Are Creating a Generation of Disconnected and Unhappy Kids), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details